Gilt to be profitable this year, eyes IPO in 2013

+* Will pay Janssen $1.0 million in cash to access their collection of hundreds of HIF-targeted compounds, associated intellectual property

-SAN FRANCISCO Gilt Groupe will turn a profit for the first time in coming months, helping the flash sales website prepare for a possible initial public offering in 2013, President Andy Page said on Thursday.
+SAN FRANCISCO, Sept 20 Gilt Groupe will turn a profit for the first time in coming months, helping the flash sales website prepare for a possible initial public offering in 2013, President Andy Page said on Thursday.

 The company, founded by tech entrepreneur Kevin Ryan, will be profitable in the fourth quarter.
 It also has a chance of being in the black in the typically slow first quarter and is confident of a profit in the second quarter of next year, he said.